Are peptide drugs still in use for therapeutic applications?

 Peptide drugs have been in use for almost a century.
 Initially, these molecules served only as hormone analogs to balance metabolic diseases.
-Today, peptides can be modified chemically to achieve many complex tasks within our organism including crossing membranes and reaching intracellular targets.
+Today, peptides can be easily synthesized and modified chemically to achieve many complex tasks within our organism including crossing membranes and reaching intracellular targets.
 Decades of peptide development have led to the discovery of cell-penetrating peptides and cyclic peptides, both with promising results for different therapeutic applications.

 Discovery and limitations of peptide drugs

 Peptides are regulatory molecules that mimic natural hormones.
 The first of these hormone analogs ever to get approval for clinical use was insulin.